Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
-In step 14, we Continue Setting up osticket in the browser MySQL Database: osTicket
+In step 14, we continue setting up osticket in the broswer and sign in with our username and password.
+MySQL Database: osTicket
 MySQL Username: root
 MySQL Password: Password1